akhilbhamidipati/CashtagTweetModeling/README.md

 5. Evaluate words which are significantly causal and possible implications/inferences.

 ## A Walk-Through of our Project

+Take a look at our demo video on Youtube:

+In the file twitter_stock.py you will find the first steps of our project which involved retrieval of tweets.
+We then generated the tweets we retreived into the files tweet_data_tsla.txt, tweet_data_pltr.txt, and tweet_data_nflx.txt.
+At this point we were ready for the main portion of our project which can be found in doc_collection_topic_modeling.html or doc_collection_topic_modeling.ipynb.
+In this step, we first parsed the data from the previous files to create comprehensive document collections and then went ahead and intialized corpuses for all of these document collections while ignoring stopwords.
+After intializing these corpuses, we performed topic modeling calculations (which are further documented in doc_collection_topic_modeling.html) to understand the coverage of the most highly covered words at any point in our time series over time.
+Once we had narrowed down our list of words for every corpus along with their coverage over time, we converted these data frames into csv's so that we could import them in R and perform Granger tests.
+The final step of our project can be observed in grangertesting.html or grangertesting.Rmd and what it essentially comprises of is hand-selecting topics from the top 200 topics that we had filtered for in the previous step, and then performing a Granger test for causality from the coverage of that topic in the time series to movements in that stock's price within 5 days.
+After completing that last step, we were able to find a few words who's coverage over time was causally linked to changes in the stock's price.

 ## Contributions of Each Member